-- COVID-19 vaccine distribution continued throughout the islands including for children ages 12-15 years of age. - More than 75% of the population is fully vaccinated. - A launch for the COVID-19 Pfizer Booster was held on 4 October 2021.
-Persons 50 years and older and those most vulnerable are being encouraged to take the Booster at this time. - The Alpha, Gamma and Delta B.1.617.2 Variants of Concern was confirmed to be in-country.
+- COVID-19 vaccine distribution continued throughout the islands including for children ages 12-15 years of age. - More than 75% of the population is fully vaccinated. - Persons aged over 50 years and the most vulnerable population continue to receive booster vaccines. - The Alpha, Gamma and Delta B.1.617.2 Variants of Concern was confirmed to be in-country.

 - Persons continue to register for the COVID-19 vaccine via the online portal which is available in three languages: English, French-Creole, and Spanish. - Go.Data continues to be utilized for field data collection and contact tracing investigations. - Community drive-through services continue to provide access to COVID-19 tests throughout the islands. - The National Public Health Laboratory continues to conduct COVID-19 PCR testing. - The communication education campaign continues with communication materials on the COVID-19 vaccine shared via traditional means and social media.
-COVID-19 vaccine hesitancy public service announcements were released this past week. - A Cuban health contingent of 20 persons continues to operate in medical facilities though a bilateral agreement between the two countries. - PAHO is assisting with coordination for genomic sequencing of samples to the FioCruz Laboratory in Brazil.
+COVID-19 vaccine hesitancy public service announcements were released this past week. - A Cuban health contingent of 20 persons continues to operate in medical facilities though a bilateral agreement between the two countries. - PAHO/WHO continues to assist with coordination for genomic sequencing of samples to the FioCruz Laboratory in Brazil.